glotaran/pyglotaran/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-glotaran could always use more documentation, whether as part of the
+pyglotaran could always use more documentation, whether as part of the
-official glotaran docs, in docstrings, or even on the web in blog posts,
+official pyglotaran docs, in docstrings, or even on the web in blog posts,
 articles, and such.
 If you are writing docstrings please use the
 `NumPyDoc <https://numpydoc.readthedocs.io/en/latest/example.html>`_